SmilingCrow/cognitive-liberty/README.md

 # cognitive-liberty
-Welcome, please see the wiki for content.
+Welcome, please see the wiki (above) for content.